CloudLabs-MOC/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

        ![](./media/sc900-image-2.png)

+1. If you encounter a **404 or REST API not supported error**, please delete the trigger and repeat Task 2.

 1. If prompted to **stay signed in**, you can click **No**.

 1. If prompted, let this app access your info?
 (1 of 1 apps) select **Accept**.